Przewalski's gazelle: Behaviour and ecology

-The preferred diet of Pzewalski's gazelles consists of sedges and grasses, supplemented by herbs and shrubs such as Astragalus.
+The preferred diet of Przewalski's gazelles consists of sedges and grasses, supplemented by herbs and shrubs such as Astragalus.
 They are often found foraging together with Tibetan gazelles, but do not compete for resources because the latter animal prefers legumes.
 Such associations with a related species allow for larger herds, which may help protect both species from predators.
+The diet of Przewalski's gazelles has remained largely unchanged since the Early Holocene, as evidenced by analyses of both enamel δ13C and dental microwear of Przewalski's gazelle specimens from the Qinghai Lake Basin dating back to between 8900 and 7900 BP.
+Like modern Przewalski's gazelles, they were primarily grazers of C3 grasses.

 The gazelle usually travels in small groups, with rarely more than a dozen individuals, although much larger herds were reported in the 19th century, when the overall population was higher.
 Males are often solitary or travel in small groups of two or three individuals for much of the year, but gather together in small herds with the females during the winter rut.

 Przewalski's gazelles are generally quiet, but have been reported to make short bleating sounds.

 Reproduction

 Przewalski's gazelles rut from late December to early January.
 Males scent mark small territories and clash with rivals, fighting with their horns.
 Females have also been observed fighting for access to males.
 Courtship consists of the male moving towards the female while standing on his hind legs, and is followed by a brief copulation.

 Gestation lasts around six months, so that the young are born around May or June.
 The mother gives birth to a single offspring, usually in thickets or areas of tall grass, where they can be concealed from potential predators.
 The young are able to follow their mother within a few minutes of birth, although they may remain concealed for a few days before rejoining the herd.
 Females become fertile during their second year, around 18 months of age.
 The lifespan of Przewalski's gazelles is unknown, although based on that of related species, it is probably around eight years.